 The treatment choices for prostate cancer depend on several things.
 These include your age, personal preferences, and overall health, as well as the size and location of the cancer.
 Options also depend on lab test results and the stage of the cancer.
 When prostate cancer is only in the prostate or has only spread to nearby areas, it is called early-stage prostate cancer.
 This means stage I and II, and some stage III prostate cancers.
 It’s also called localized or local prostate cancer.

 You may have questions and concerns about your treatment options.
 For example, you may want to know if treatment will affect your urinary or sexual function.
 You may also want to know if you’ll have to change your normal activities.

 Your healthcare provider is the best person to answer your questions.
-He or she can tell you what your treatment choices are, how successful they’re expected to be, and what the risks and side effects are.
-Your healthcare provider may advise a specific treatment.
-Or he or she may offer more than one, giving you a choice.
+He or she can tell you what your treatment choices are, how successful they’re expected to be, and what the risks and side effects might be.
+Your healthcare provider may advise a specific treatment or a specific combination of treatments.
+Or he or she may offer more than one option, giving you a choice.
 This can be a hard decision to make.
 Each type of treatment has different benefits and risks.
-You may want to learn all you can about your disease and treatment choices so that you can make decisions about your care.
+You may want to learn all you can about your cancer and treatment choices so that you can make decisions about your care.

 Talk with your healthcare provider to get answers to your questions.
 It’s important to take the time to make the best decision for you.